 Which hair transplant technique is best for me?

 Every patient is different, and it can be hard to choose the best technique for you.
 That’s why the team at The Treatment Rooms London is here to help.
 Our surgeons offer a wealth of experience in performing FUE and FUT hair transplant surgery.
-They are able to offer counselling for both surgeries and which would be the better option for a patient’s specific requirements.
+They can provide counselling for both surgeries and determine which option is best for a patient’s specific requirements.

 We offer a consultation so you can meet us in person and ask any questions you may have.
 We’ll evaluate your hair follicles to determine how many grafts you will need for the procedure, and discuss what the best technique is for you.